Which anime-focused streaming platform is better to subscribe to? Funimation vs. Crunchyroll, see the positive and negative points of each.

 Availability on Different Platforms

-Since Crunchyroll has been around longer, it is literally available on all platforms you can imagine.
-It is available for consoles (Xbox 360, One, Series S and X, Playstation 3, 4 and 5, PS Vita, and Wii U), has mobile versions for Android and iOS, in addition to apps for Smart TVs (Fire TV, Roku, and Apple TV).
+Since Crunchyroll has been around longer, it is literally available on every platform you can imagine.
+It runs on consoles (Xbox 360, One, Series S and X, PlayStation 3, 4 and 5, PS Vita and Wii U), has mobile apps for Android and iOS, and supports smart TVs (Fire TV, Roku and Apple TV).

-Funimation, which has just arrived, is still gaining its mobile versions, for TV and consoles.
-So far, Funimation is available for Android, Consoles (Nintendo Switch, Xbox One, Series S and X, Playstation 4 and 5), TV (Android TV, Roku, Fire TV, and Chromecast).
+Funimation, the newer arrival, is still rolling out its mobile, TV and console versions.
+So far, Funimation is available on Android, consoles (Nintendo Switch, Xbox One, Series S and X, PlayStation 4 and 5), and TVs (Android TV, Roku, Fire TV and Chromecast).

 Subscription Price